Destinations Covered: Delhi - Khajuraho - Agra - Jaipur - Jodhpur - Udaipur - Aurangabad - Mumbai - Chettinad - Tanjore - Trichy - Madras

 In the evening, explore the famous Rock Fort Temple.

-In the morning, board the train ide to Madras - the final destination of Museum & Architecture tour.
+In the morning, board the train and enjoy the ride to Chennai - the final destination of the Museum & Architecture tour.
 Explore the ancient temples, sandy beaches and churches in the afternoon.
-Post city tour, check in at the hotel for overnight stay.
+Post city tour, check-in at the hotel for overnight stay.